 The INNOVAR workshop is a quarterly program by UCR in which researchers can participate as a stepping stone for their I-Corps application.

-The workshop utilizes the Lean Launchpad methodology to evaluate product-market fit for an idea, technology or product and determine if it has market potential.
-Taken as a tool to figure out the commercialization route of your startup, this program has the following component parts:
+The workshop utilizes the Lean Launchpad methodology to evaluate the product-market fit for an idea, technology, or product and determine if it has market potential.
+Taken as a tool to figure out the commercialization route of your startup, this program has the following parts:

 - Dedicated Mentorship